|

 page.
 The strategic options that

-follow are some that come immediately to mind.
+follow were those that come immediately to mind

 1.